 - Depending on the size of your rack of ribs you may need to adjust the cooking times slightly.

-- The amount of bbq sauce, salt, and pepper that you will need for this recipe will depend on the size of the ribs you use, which is why I haven't included the amounts in the recipe card ingredients.
+- The amount of bbq sauce, salt, and pepper you will need will depend on the size of the ribs you use, which is why I haven't included the amounts in the recipe card.

-These ribs are delicious served as is as either an appetizer, main dish or snack, but you can also pair them with may different side dishes including:
+These air fryer ribs are delicious served as is as either an appetizer or main dish but you can also pair them with may different side dishes including:

-- Caesar salad or a mixed green salad.
+- Caesar salad or a mixed green salad such as my kale apple salad.

-- French fries, sweet potato fries or onion rings.
+- Air fried French fries, air fryer sweet potato fries or crispy air fryer onion rings.

 Ribs need to be at least 145°F to be safe to consume, but they turn out better when they are between 180°F and 195°F. The collagen and fat will not melt into the meat at the lower temperatures so the connective tissues will still be tough and the ribs not very tender at 145°F.